Vancouver Convention Centre: Sustainability

 The building's heating and cooling system feeds through the deep water of the harbor, using it as a constant temperature base to reduce the amount of energy used for heating and cooling.

-Along the waterfront, the shoreline ecology is fully restored from its previous brownfield state and supports a historic salmon migration path.
-An artificial reef structure rings the building perimeter, consisting of a series of concrete steps.
-Each step is planted with marine species adapted to a specific depth below the water, resulting in a kelp forest characteristic of the natural shoreline and supporting a diversity of harbor fauna.
-Underneath the building, which is set on pier foundations, runnels are set into the tide flats creating a tidal ecosystem zone that flushes daily and feeds the reef.
+An artificial reef was built into the building's foundations, providing 200 ft of shoreline and 1500 ft of marine habitat for barnacles, mussels, seaweed, starfish, crabs and fish.
+The five-tier structure was constructed from 76 concrete frames weighing 36000 kg each.
+It supports a historic salmon migration path, a kelp forest characteristic of the natural shoreline, and a diversity of harbor fauna.
+A tidal ecosystem zone flushes daily and feeds the reef.

 The site of the expansion is a former marine and rail industrial area, most of which was covered in impervious surfaces and contaminated.
 The expansion led to a decrease in the site's impervious surfaces by almost 30 percent, mitigating total suspended solids and phosphorus content from stormwater and reducing the site's heat-island contribution.